Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “Tomorrow we will be taking her to London to buy the supplies she needs,” McGonagall said.
 It annoyed me slightly that she only spoke about me in third person, but I guess that’s just how people of her type do – don’t bother talking to a teenager because they won’t say anything important, clever or mature anyway.

 “London?
 Can’t they be bought elsewhere, maybe a little closer to here?” my mum asked.
-She always worries too much.

 “They can, but it’s always the best possible stuff that’s found in Diagon Alley,” Professor Medusa explained.
 “Quite a birthday this is going to be, huh?” he added with quiet enthusiasm, winking at me.

 “Diagon Alley… but… this is…” my mum began, but finished with another sigh and a shake of her head.
 “And how are we going to get to London?
 I don’t have money for the ticket, and I don’t intend to let my daughter fly a broomstick or whatever it is that you folks use for long distances,” she said with a sort of resigned desperation.
-She’s accepting this better than I first thought, actually.
+She was accepting this better than I first thought, actually.

 “No, nothing of the sort, Mrs. Bathory,” Professor Medusa said, putting the cup of coffee back on the table – he had taken another sip while my mum was talking.
 “We are going to use a Portkey.”